 From 1996 to 2001 I studied Medical Biotechnology at University of Turin, in Italy.
 After graduating, I moved at the IMP in Vienna (Austria) where I worked as a graduate student in Barry Dickson‘s laboratory, studying the development of the nervous system in the embryo of Drosophila melanogaster (2002-2006).

 From September 2006 to July 2009, I was a post-doc in the laboratory for research on sleep and consciousness with Chiara Cirelli and Giulio Tononi.

 In October 2010 I joined Imperial College as Junior Research Fellow.
-From October 2012 I am a Lecturer in Systems Neurobiology with the Department of Life Sciences.
+From October 2012 I am a Lecturer (Assistant professor) with the Department of Life Sciences.